magemojo/patchrepo/README.md

-# Mage Security Patch Repo
+# Magento 1 Security Patch Repo

 Repository of fully patched default Magento versions for use with the Mage Security Patcher project.